bd/twidor/README.md

 ## Usage

 The next character of the lesson, and the buttons that send that character, are highlighted in green.

-By default, it chooses the longest matching chord.
+By default, Twidor initially trains on chords that send a single character.
+This is enabled by the option <kbd>View | Two character chords maximum</kbd>

+If you wish to learn only single and double letter chords, select only the option: <kbd>View | Two character chords maximum</kbd>

+If you wish to learning all available chords, disable both <kbd>View | Single character chords only</kbd> and <kbd>Two character chords maximum<kbd>.
+If both are disabled, Twidor will chooses the longest text that matches a chord.
 Given the text, "the", Twidor will prompt for a macro that sends "the", rather than "th" or "t".

-If you wish to focus on learning chords for single letters, select the option: <kbd>View | Single character chords only</kbd>.

-If you wish to learn only single and double letter chords, select the option: <kbd>View | Two character chords maximum</kbd>

 Hit <kbd>ENTER</kbd> at the end of a line to go to the next sentence.
 This also updates statistics for the session, including words per minute (WPM) and average error rate (AER).